kaboomserver/commandspy/README.md

 # commandspy

-Source code for the CommandSpy plugin on the Kaboom.pw server
+Source code for the CommandSpy plugin on the Kaboom server